 Shefali Balwani and Robert Verrijt will lecture at the Transfer dialogues in Colombia GSAPP, New York, on Friday the 5th October.

-Alongside Tonohiro Hate from Tomohiro Hate and Associates, Kobe Japan, the theme of this lecture is to bring two different practices from different countries and explore and compare their way of producing architecture in today’s globalised context.
+Alongside Tonohiro Hate from Tomohiro Hate and Associates, Kobe Japan, this lecture brings two different practices from different countries together.
+It explores and compares their way of producing architecture in today’s globalised context.

 Communicating ideas through drawings takes a central position in Architecture BRIO’s work.
 Sketching starts initially with procrastination.
 Taking up the pencil to start sketching is postponed as much as possible.
 Inspiration doesn’t come with a blank sheet.
 First, sketching has to happen in the mind.